Capital Campaign: It’s In the Water

 What does Old Town Hot Springs mean to our Community?

 Old Town Hot Springs is currently in the midst of a capital campaign to raise $6 million dollars for the essential reconstruction and improvement of the lap pool and kiddie play area.
 The hot pools will NOT be part of the reconstruction.

-Pending funding, we plan to break ground in late summer of 2023.
+Pending funding, we plan to break ground in fall of 2022 on our pump house.
+The pool construction will start in late summer of 2023.
+Follow our construction page for the most up-to-date information on construction.

 As Routt County’s only public swimming pool, it’s imperative that the reconstruction of the lap pool occurs to ensure that there is a public swimming pool for generations to come.
 Old Town Hot Springs pools support the Steamboat Swim Team, swimming lessons, master swimming, aquatic physical therapy, aquatic group exercise, and recreation fun!
 The lap pool hasn’t been updated since the 1980’s and the footprint hasn’t changed since the 1960’s.